 The SPLENDA LIVING® Bloggers often refer and link to expert opinions and studies throughout this blog.
-We’ve compiled some important ones here, so that you can easily learn more about what experts are saying about (a sweetening ingredient in SPLENDA® Sweetener Products) and other low-calorie sweeteners.
+We’ve compiled some important ones here, so that you can easily learn more about what experts are saying about the safety and benefits of sucralose (a sweetening ingredient in SPLENDA® Sweetener Products) and other low-calorie sweeteners (sugar substitutes).

 American Heart Association: Non-Nutritive Sweeteners (Artificial Sweeteners)

 "Replacing sugary foods and drinks with sugar-free options containing NNSs [Non-Nutritive Sweeteners] is one way to limit calories and achieve or maintain a healthy weight.
 Also, when used to replace food and drinks with added sugars, it can help people with diabetes manage blood glucose levels."

 American Heart Association: Life is Sweet with these Easy Sugar Swaps